rocjs/getroc/docs/GETSTARTED.md

 For now please look at the code, a more detailed example is coming.

 ## Related documentation references
+Roc installs and manages many libraries for you so that you can focus on your application.
+Below is a link outlining the most important ones.

 - [Browsersync](https://browsersync.io)
 - [Redux](https://github.com/rackt/redux)
 - [React](https://facebook.github.io/react/)